sumedhakul/Sumedha_data-scientist-january-2026-take-home/rfc_template.md

 # 5. Risks & Open Questions

-Major Risks I'm Worried About
 Risk #1: The filter might be too aggressive

 What if the heuristic misses action items with unusual phrasing?
 Mitigation: Start with a conservative threshold (2.5-3.0) and tune based on real data.
 Keep track of false negatives to add patterns.

-Risk #2: The LLM might hallucinate tasks

-What if it extracts things that sound plausible but weren't actually said?
-Mitigation: Very strict prompt with explicit rules.
-Use low temperature (0.1).
-Add confidence scores so users can review low-confidence items.

-Risk #3: Context windows might not be enough
+Risk #2: Context windows might not be enough

 What if the commitment and details are far apart in the conversation?
 Mitigation: Make window size configurable.
 Could do ±3 instead of ±2 if needed.
 Track cases where we miss context.

-Risk #4: It might still be too expensive

-What if even 20-30% of segments is too many tokens at scale?
-Mitigation: Use cheaper models (GPT-4o-mini instead of GPT-4).
-Could batch multiple windows in one API call.
-Add caching for similar segments.

-Risk #5: Handling speaker attribution could be tricky
+Risk #3: Handling speaker attribution could be tricky

 What if speaker labels are wrong or "you" is ambiguous?
 Mitigation: Trust the labels but mark confidence as low when unclear.
 Support multiple assignees for group tasks.

-Questions I Need to Answer
+#### Questions I Need to Answer

-What's the optimal threshold?
-I'm starting at 3.0, but this needs testing with real data.
-Might vary by meeting type (standup vs. planning vs. retrospective).
-How do I handle recurring tasks?
-If someone says "I'll send the weekly report as usual", should I link it to previous weeks?
-That's probably v2.
-Should I track completion across meetings?
-If a task is assigned Monday and marked done Wednesday, should the system connect those?
-Complex but valuable.
-What about time zones?
+- What about time zones?
 "By 5 PM" - whose timezone?
 Probably need meeting metadata.
-How do I collect feedback efficiently?
+- How do I collect feedback efficiently?
 Need a simple way for users to mark "good" or "bad" extractions to improve the system over time.
-When should I switch to ML?
+- When should I switch to ML?
 The heuristic is interpretable and fast, but eventually a fine-tuned classifier might be better.
 When is that worth it?